 In 2001, Hinton left London for the University of Toronto, where he became one of the most important figures in artificial intelligence, laying the groundwork8 for much of today's research in deep learning.

-8 In 2012, Hinton won the ImageNet Challenge, a competition to identify objects in a 15-million-image database Before Hinton left, however, Friston visited his friend at the Gatsby one last time.
-Hinton described a new technique he'd devised to allow computer programs to emulate built by Fei-Fei Li.
-ImageNet helped propel neural networks -and Hinton-to the forefront of AI.
+8 In 2012, Hinton won the ImageNet Challenge, a competition to identify objects in a 15-million-image database built by Fei-Fei Li.
+ImageNet helped propel neural networks-and Hinton-to the forefront of AI.